 The UAE Nuclear Law takes into account the obligations that stem from the Additional Protocol and other international instruments.
 The UAE views the application of a comprehensive safeguards agreement, bolstered by the IAEA Additional Protocol, as an important component of its model for the adoption of peaceful nuclear energy and as being consistent with its commitment to complete operational transparency and the highest standards of non-proliferation.

-The UAE has now signed or is in the process of signing agreements for cooperation in the field of peaceful nuclear energy with numerous countries, including France, Korea, the United States and others.
+The UAE has signed bilateral cooperation agreements in the field of peaceful nuclear energy with numerous countries, including France, the United States, the Republic of Korea, the United Kingdom, Australia, Canada, Russia, Argentina and Japan.

 Nuclear Energy Infrastructure and Implementation